Annemarie Stroustrup, MD

 Specialties:Pediatrics Neonatal-Perinatal Medicine, Pediatrics

-Dr. Annemarie Stroustrup is a clinician and clinical researcher in the Division of Newborn Medicine.
+Dr. Annemarie Stroustrup is a clinician and clinical researcher in the Division of Newborn Medicine and currently serves as the Interim Division Chief of Newborn Medicine.
 She received her medical degree from Harvard Medical School and the Massachusetts Institute of Technology.
 She completed both her general pediatric training and her fellowship in neonatology at the Mount Sinai Hospital.
 She received her master of public health degree from the Mount Sinai School of Medicine.
 She is an attending physician in the neonatal intensive care unit with joint appointment to both the Departments of Pediatrics and Preventive Medicine.

 Neonatal & Perinatal Medicine